HeresJohnny5/100-days-of-code/log.md

 ## Day 12: January 31, 2018

 **Today's Progress**: My day started off with receiving a congratulatory email and certificate for completing M001: MongoDB Basics.
 As mentioned in a previous entry, I learned a lot throughout the 3-week course, but have a lot more to learn.
-That being said, I registered for a 7-week course, M101JS: MongoDB for Node.js Developers staring March 20th.
-I spent my lunch learning about ES6, specifically Destructuring, Object Literals and Classes.
+That being said, I registered for a 7-week course, **M101JS: MongoDB for Node.js Developers** staring *March 20th*.
+I spent my lunch learning about ES6, specifically *Destructuring, Object Literals and Classes*.
 Unfortunately I didn't have much free time tonight, however I was able to watch several videos from Andrew Mead's [The Complete Node.js Developer Course](https://www.udemy.com/the-complete-nodejs-developer-course-2/?couponCode=LEARNING).

 **Thoughts**: It's been a week now since I last used MongoDB.
 Fearing that I'm going to forget what I learned I purchased [The Complete Developers Guide to MongoDB](https://www.udemy.com/the-complete-developers-guide-to-mongodb/) and plan to start the course late next week.
 I have all intent to complete the course prior to starting M101JS: MongoDB for Node.js Developers which starts March 20th.
 Hopefully this will keep my knowledge of MongoDB fresh and more importantly solidfy my knowledge of the database.

-`Code Block`
+It was really cool learning about **ES6 Destructuring**.
+I can't say I completely understand the logic, however

+**Example 1**:
+`var demo1 = {
+	name: 'john',
+	role: 'Learning & Development Specialist'
+}

+var {name, role} = demo1;

+name;
+// will return "john"
+role;
+// will return "Learning & Development Specialist"
+`